redhat-cop/container-pipelines/blue-green-spring/README.md

 # A Sample OpenShift Pipeline for Blue Green deployments

-This example demonstrates how to implement a full end-to-end Jenkins Pipeline for a Java application in OpenShift Container Platform.
+This example demonstrates how to implement a full end-to-end Jenkins Pipeline for a Java application in a Blue/Green deployment in the OpenShift Container Platform.
 This sample demonstrates the following capabilities:

 * Deploying an integrated Jenkins server inside of OpenShift
 * Running both custom and oob Jenkins slaves as pods in OpenShift
 * "One Click" instantiation of a Jenkins Pipeline using OpenShift's Jenkins Pipeline Strategy feature
 * Promotion of an application's container image within an OpenShift Cluster (using `oc tag`)
+* Tagging images with the current version of the artifact defined in the pom.xml file
 * Promotion of an application's container image to a blue/green production configuration
+* Switching production routes between blue and green deployments after confirmation

 ## Quickstart